 Wilton White Chocolate

-I was right that size, shape, wrapping and coating make a difference in the way the chocolate melts, but I didn't always guess right about what would make the candy melt the slowest.
+I was right that size, shape, wrapping, and coating make a difference in the way the chocolate melts, but I didn't always guess right about what would make the candy melt the slowest.
 I thought the wrapped candy would melt faster, but it didn't.
 The wrapped candy lasted about twice as long before melting as the unwrapped candy.
 So I guess that wrapping the candy makes it melt more slowly.

 I was right that smaller candies melted more quickly.
 The small M&M only took 2 minutes to melt, but the bigger M&M lasted 5 minutes.
 All of the unwrapped, smaller candies did not last as long as the bars or the Kisses.
-I was surprised that the big M&M lasted as long as the caramel Kiss since the Kiss is much bigger.
+I was surprised that the big M&M lasted as long as the Caramel Kiss since the Kiss is much bigger.
 I guess the coating is like a wrapper.

 I was right that the different kinds of chocolate bars melted differently, but I was surprised that the dark chocolate took so long to melt.
 I was also surprised that the regular Kiss took longer than the Hugs and caramel.

-Making your Science Fair Display Board
+Science Fair Board Tips

 Even at the high school science fairs, it is generally permissible for parents to do typing and charts.
 Here are some suggestions: